-This species of sarsaparilla grows in India and Ceylon.
-Though historically used for medicine, by 1911, it had fallen into disuse and for decades was thought of as nothing more than a beverage.
-Modern science suggests that some of the constituents in sarsaparilla may indeed be useful in medicine.
+This species of sarsaparilla grows in Mexico, Central America, and the Caribbean.
+Though historically used as an herbal remedy, by 1911, it had fallen into disuse and for decades was thought of as nothing more than a beverage.
+Modern science suggests that some of the constituents in sarsaparilla may indeed be useful.

 • 1 oz., 2 oz., and 4 oz. extracts come in amber glass bottles with a dropper.

 • 8 oz. and 16 oz. sizes come in amber glass bottles with a plastic screw cap and do not include a dropper.

 • 32 oz., 64 oz., and 1 gallon extracts come in plastic bottles with a plastic screw cap.

 Please note: All bulk sizes of 8 oz. and larger are produced to order.
 Please allow an additional three days for processing.